OpenDrupal/archived-opendrupal-drupal-module-development/intro/information.md

-# Open Drupal Drupal 8 module development course
+# OpenDrupal Drupal 8 module development course
-The Open Drupal Drupal 8 module development course provides you with fundamental knowledge of the Drupal 8 API and how to use it to create your own modules.
+The OpenDrupal Drupal 8 module development course provides you with fundamental knowledge of the Drupal 8 API and how to use it to create your own modules.

 During this course you will build some modules with Drupal 8 principles and Drupal API functions.
 In doing so, you also learn safety aspects of Drupal module development.